AninditaBasu/indica/topics/datavis_routemap.md

 }
 ```

-The `journeyRoute` list is of interest here.
-Detailed route information was obtained by using the `?expand=true` query parameter.
+It's the `journeyRoute` list that is of interest here.
+To get detailed route information, use the `?expand=true` query parameter.

 ```json
 ...